siffahim/oh-my-posh/README.md

-# Terminal Customization with Oh-My-Posh on Windows
+# Terminal Customization with Oh-My-Posh

 Customizing your Windows terminal using Oh-My-Posh can greatly enhance your command line experience.
 Follow these steps to get started: